 This course will continue to prepare the student for the field of engineering technology and/or a related science.
 The course will focus on specialized, practical knowledge related to more advanced mathematical, scientific or technical aspects of mathematics, science and engineering.
 Relationships between external forces and action of members of a structure will be covered.
 Topics include stress, shear, moment, deflections, column and beam connections and Mohr's Circle.

-This course provides a review of the ANSI standards of federal project management including the Project Management Body of Knowledge (PMBOK) standards (and its nine project management knowledge areas and five project processes) and other applicable standards.
-The course will also introduce the concept of Earned Value Management as defined in the ANSI A748 document.
+This course provides a review of the project management standards including American National Standards Institute (ANSI) and the Project Management Body of Knowledge (PMBOK) standards (and its ten project management knowledge areas and five project processes) and other applicable standards.
+The course will also introduce the concept of Earned Value Management (EVM).
 All federal projects in excess of $50M must be managed using certified EVM management systems.

 As the demand for energy grows worldwide, there has been an increased emphasis on utilization of non-conventional power sources.
 This course addresses and explores technological advances in alternative forms of energy.
 Characteristics of both conventional and emerging technologies such as nuclear, hydro-electric, solar, wind, geo-thermal, ocean energy, hydrogen and battery-electric will be explored.
 Students will be exposed to the obstacles of alternative energy development and technological challenges of their implementation such as cost, infrastructure and availability bases on geography.
 Pollution and global climate change will be discussed.
 Identification of major outdoor air pollutants, the scope of outdoor air pollution and the assessment of potential solutions will be emphasized.